 - Give it two hours and then fill the spaces around the tile with grout, sponging away the excess once the grout has a chance to solidify.

 An important note: some old vinyl tiles and adhesives contain asbestos.
 Don’t go chipping away at old tiles if there is any chance they contain this dangerous substance.
-Be sure to scrutinize your tiles before removing loose pieces or risk aggravating surrounding tiles.
+Asbestos is known to cause cancer and can often be found in homes built before 1980.
+Based on the age of your home and any other knowledge you may have regarding its construction, be sure to scrutinize your tiles before removing loose pieces or risk aggravating surrounding tiles.

 Easy Options for Wood Paneling